 2000 US Presidential Election

-The payoffs in this market will be based on the popular vote received by the official Democratic, Reform, and Republican nominees in the 2000 U.S. Presidential election.
-Payoffs are NOT affected by votes received by nominees from other parties, the outcome of the electoral college or any vote taken by the House of Representatives should such vote be necessary.
+The payoffs in this market will be based on the popular vote received by the Democratic, Reform, and Republican nominees in the 2000 U.S. Presidential election.

 This document describes that market and should be viewed as a supplement to the Trader's Manual.
 Except as specified in this prospectus, trading rules for this market are the same as those specified in the Trader's Manual for the Iowa Electronic Market.

-CONTRACTSThe financial contracts initially traded in this market are:
+CONTRACTSThe financial contracts traded in this market are:

-Liquidation formulas can be viewed while you are logged into the IEM trading system by clicking on the market name, PRES00_WTA, at the upper right hand corner of the market window.
+Liquidation formulas can be viewed while you are logged into the IEM trading system by clicking on the market name, PRES00_VS, at the upper right hand corner of the market window.

 The judgment of the IEM Governors and Directors will be final in resolving questions of typographical or clerical errors and ambiguities.

-MARKET CLOSINGThis market will close at noon, Friday, November 10, 2000 and will be liquidated shortly thereafter.
+MARKET CLOSINGThis market will close at noon, Friday, November 10, 2000 and will be liquidated shortly therafter.
 Liquidation values will be credited to the cash accounts of market participants.

-CONTRACT BUNDLESContract bundles consisting of one of each of the contracts listed in the Presidential Winner-Takes-All Market can be purchased from or sold to the IEM at any time prior to the market close.
+CONTRACT BUNDLESContract bundles consisting of one of each of the contracts listed in the Presidential Vote-Share Market can be purchased from or sold to the IEM at any time.
 The price of each contract bundle is $1.
-Since exactly one contract will pay off $1 and all others will pay $0, the total payoff from holding a contract bundle until the market closes is $1.00.
+Since the percentages of the popular vote received by the three candidates must sum to one, the total payoff from holding a contract bundle until the market closes is $1.00.

-To buy or sell contract bundles from the system, use the "Market Orders" option from the Trading Console and select the PRES00_WTA bundle.
+To buy or sell contract bundles from the system, use the "Market Orders" option from the Trading Console and select the PRES00_VS bundle.

-MARKET ACCESSCurrent and newly enrolled IEM traders will automatically be given rights to trade in the 2000 U.S. Presidential Winner-Takes-All Market.
-Access to this market is achieved by logging into the IEM and choosing "PRES00_WTA" from the Navigation Bar.
+MARKET ACCESSCurrent and newly enrolled IEM traders will automatically be given rights to trade in the 2000 U.S. Presidential Vote-Share Market.
+Access to this market is achieved by logging into the IEM and choosing "PRES00_VS" from the Navigation Bar.

 Funds in a trader's cash account are fungible across all markets so new investment deposits are not required.
 Additional investments up to the maximum of $500 can be made at any time.
-New traders can open accounts on the IEM OnLine Account Application page at http://184.108.40.206/signup.
-There is a one-time account registration fee of $5.00, and investments are limited to the range of $5.00 to $500.
+Requests to withdraw funds may be submitted at any time by sending email to the IEM Office (email@example.com).